 The Bodhisatta was once a merchant.
-One day he was at a carpenter’s home when the man got bit on the head by a mosquito and he told his son to swat it away.
-The boy picked up an axe and hit the mosquito, splitting his father’s head into two in the process.
+A carpenter got bit on the head by a mosquito and told his son to swat it away.
+The boy hit the mosquito with an axe, killing his father.
 The Bodhisatta told those around him that smart enemies are better than stupid friends.

 The Bodhisatta was once a royal treasurer.
-Bothered by flies, the mother of one of his slaves asked her daughter to shoo them away.
-Without thinking, the daughter hit one with her pestle and accidentally killed her mother.
+The mother of one of his slaves asked her daughter to shoo away some flies.
+Without thinking, she hit one with her pestle and accidentally killed her mother.
 The Bodhisatta told those around him that smart enemies are better than stupid friends.

 The Bodhisatta was once a wise and respected man.
-The king’s gardener asked the monkeys living in the royal park to water plants for him.
-To conserve water, they pulled up the plants to see the size of their roots so they could give them the appropriate amount.
+The king’s gardener asked the monkeys living in the royal park to water trees for him.
+To conserve water, they pulled up the trees to see the size of their roots so they could give them the appropriate amount.
 The Bodhisatta saw this and said ignorant people who desire to do good end up doing harm.

 The Bodhisatta was once a royal treasurer.
-An apprentice tavern-keeper saw that customers liked to eat salt with their snacks so he put some in the grog, ruining the whole batch and angering the customers.
+An apprentice tavernkeeper saw that customers liked to eat salt before drinking, so he put some in the grog, ruining the whole batch and angering the customers.
 The Bodhisatta said this was an example of how ignorant people who desire to do good end up doing harm.

 The Bodhisatta was once a student.
 His teacher knew a spell that caused treasure to rain from the sky.
-The two were captured by bandits and the teacher cast the spell to buy their freedom, but then they were captured by a second gang.
-The teacher could not cast his spell again so the bandits fought each other and everybody died except the Bodhisatta who took the treasure and gave it to the poor.
+Bandits captured the two, and the teacher cast the spell to pay the ransom.
+But when captured by a second gang, he could not cast his spell again, leading all the bandits to fight each other.
+Everybody died except the Bodhisatta, who took the treasure and gave it to the poor.

 The Bodhisatta was once a wise and respected man.
-Some town folk had arranged a marriage to a country girl and set the date with her family.
-Then they asked an ascetic if the day was lucky and he said no. So the family stayed home on the chosen day and the bride’s family gave her away to another man.
-The townsfolk went the next day and the Bodhisatta told them that consulting the stars is a foolish habit.
+Some townsfolk had arranged a marriage to a country girl and set a date with her family.
+Then they asked an ascetic if the day was lucky, and he said no. So the family stayed home on the chosen day, and the bride’s family gave her away to another man.
+The townsfolk went the next day, and the Bodhisatta told them that consulting the stars is a foolish habit.

 The Bodhisatta was once a king.
-The people of the city used to make animal sacrifices to the gods and he devised a scheme to stop this.
-He lied that he had vowed to a tree fairy that if he became king he would offer the flesh of one thousand subjects who did bad things.
+The people of his city sacrificed animals to the gods, and he schemed to stop this.
+He lied that he had vowed to a tree fairy that he would offer the flesh of one thousand subjects who did bad things.
 After this, nobody ever broke the precepts again.

 The Bodhisatta was once a king.
-A former advisor who he had expelled convinced a rival king to conquer the Bodhisatta because, in order to avoid any deaths, he would not resist.
-Buried up to his neck to be eaten by jackals, the Bodhisatta managed to escape and this convinced the invading king it was a mistake to conquer a man as virtuous as the Bodhisatta, so he returned to his own kingdom.
+A former advisor that the Bodhisatta had expelled convinced a rival king to conquer him because, in order to avoid any deaths, the Bodhisatta would not resist.
+Buried up to his neck to be eaten by jackals, the Bodhisatta managed to escape and this convinced the invading king it was a mistake to conquer a man as virtuous as the Bodhisatta.
+So he returned to his own kingdom.

 (Duplicate of Jataka #539) The Bodhisatta was once a widowed queen’s son.
 She fled to safety after her king died in battle.
-When the Bodhisatta came of age, he decided to go to his father’s city and try to become king.
-The boat he traveled in sank and a goddess rescued him and took him to the kingdom where he was given the throne.
+When the Bodhisatta came of age, he set off to his father’s city to make himself king.
+His boat sank, and a goddess rescued him and took him to the kingdom where he was given the throne.
 After a long rule, the destruction of a mango tree inspired him to become an ascetic.

 The Bodhisatta was once a merchant.
-During a caravan trip some of his men ignored his advice and ate a poisonous fruit that looked exactly like a mango.
-The Bodhisatta saved them with a lifesaving elixir, and this impressed local villagers who normally took the property of people who died after eating the fruit.
+During a caravan trip, some of his men ignored his advice and ate a poisonous fruit that looked exactly like a mango.
+The Bodhisatta saved their lives with an elixir.
+His knowledge impressed locals who normally took the property of people who died after eating the fruit.

 The Bodhisatta was once a farmer.
 One day his plow struck a giant gold bar.
 He couldn’t lift it, so he cut it into four pieces and carried each to his home.

 The Bodhisatta was once a monkey.
-The king of his troop feared being overthrown and so castrated all newborn males.
-When the Bodhisatta’s mother got pregnant by the king she fled, but when the Bodhisatta reached adulthood he went to see his father.
-The king twice tried to kill the Bodhisatta, but failed, and the Bodhisatta became the new king.
+The king of his troop feared being overthrown, so he castrated all newborn males.
+When the Bodhisatta’s mother got pregnant by the king, she fled.
+When the Bodhisatta reached adulthood he went to see his father.
+The king twice tried to kill the Bodhisatta, but failed, and he became the new king.

 The Bodhisatta was once a village drummer.
-One time while traveling through a forest he told his son not to play his drum continuously or it would attract thieves.
-But his son did not listen and they got robbed.
+While traveling through a forest he told his son not to play his drum continuously or it would attract thieves.
+But his son did not listen, and they got robbed.

 The Bodhisatta was once a village conch-blower.
-One time while traveling through a forest he told his father not to blow the conch continuously or it would attract thieves.
-But his father did not listen and they got robbed.
+While traveling through a forest, he told his father not to blow his conch continuously or it would attract thieves.
+But his father did not listen, and they got robbed.

 1‑20, 21‑40, 41‑60, 61‑80, 81‑100, 101‑120, 121‑140, 141‑160, 161‑180, 181‑200, 201‑220, 221‑240, 241‑260, 261‑280, 281‑300, 301‑320, 321‑340, 341‑360, 361‑380, 381‑400, 401‑420, 421‑440, 441‑460, 461‑480, 481‑500, 501‑520, 521‑537, 538‑547